lu-vedder/RestrictionEnzymeFragments/README.md

 ---
-[1] Vedder, L. and Schoof, H. (2023): In silico restriction site analysis of whole genome sequences shows patterns caused by selection and sequence duplications.
-PLOS ONE.
+[1] Vedder, L. and Schoof, H. (2024): In silico restriction site analysis of whole genome sequences shows patterns caused by selection and sequence duplications.
+Heliyon.
 In review.